Gacko II, Bosnia and Herzegovina

 A March 2023 study by IEEFA found that Gacko II would become a stranded asset under several scenarios, even with generous assumptions that favour lignite generation, and that financing for the project is uncertain.
 The study also found that investing in onshore wind and utility-scale solar PV would offer safer and improving returns, quicker construction and cleaner power, as well as better access to financing.

-In October 2023, an environmental impact assessment process began for the project, but as of December 2024, it has not yet been completed.
+In October 2023, an environmental impact assessment process began for the project, and a public consultation on the study was held in 2025.
+As of January 2026, it does not seem to have been approved.

 Latest news